chenaciousD/blabla/content/posts/2015-01-12---Introducing-Charlie-Your-Personal-Penguin.md

 ## The Process

-The frog team was comprised of interaction designers, visual designers, and copywriters and my role included:
+The frog team was comprised of interaction designers, visual designers, and copywriters. **My role included**:
 - Facilitation of key client alignment and reviews
+- Marketing and storytelling narrative for landing page
+- Brand/character development and origin story
 - Contribute to Interaction model conceptualization and signature moments
 - Contribute to AI relationship model
-- Marketing and storytelling narrative for landing page
 - Social media headlines and copywriting
-- Brand/character development and origin story

 During our discovery phase, the team looked to several areas of inspiration - from animals to robots to abstract chat bubbles: